irlibidi/irlibidi/README.md

 ## Hi there! 👋
-My name is İhsan, I am 19 and I am currently living in  Istanbul-Turkey.
+My name is ibidi.
 I am the Founder of **[Yazılım Değişkeni](https://yazilimdegiskeni.com)** and Founder of the Discord Bot named Tatlı.  _Also started working on a secret project_

 I've been a developer since I was 9 years old, primarily assisting with backend API's and databases.
 I now have my own company, and consult others.